NethServer/dev/handbook/introduction.md

 Contributions from the community are encouraged and managed through a transparent and inclusive process, typically using version control systems like Git and platforms like GitHub.

+The development process is heavily based on the use of Git and GitHub and follows the GitHub flow methodology.
+GitHub Flow is a lightweight, branch-based workflow for managing work on GitHub.
+It involves creating a branch for each feature or bug fix, committing changes to that branch, opening a pull request to discuss and review the changes, and merging the branch into the main branch once approved.
+It emphasizes collaboration, continuous delivery, and integration.
+For more details, visit [GitHub Flow official documentation](https://docs.github.com/en/get-started/using-github/github-flow).

 This guide is divided into the following sections:

-- Project management: organization of the project, roles, responsibilities and time management
+- Project management: organization of the project, roles and responsibilities
+- Milestones: definition, management, and release process
 - Issues: definition, issue tracker, how and when to open a new issue, processing the issue
 - Pull Requests: submitting, managing, merging, draft pull requests
 - Version Numbering Rules: stable releases, pre-releases or testing releases